 AGC provides mutual assistance in criminal legal matters through a network of worldwide competent authorities.
 AGC assists other competent authorities and can make requests in relation to the suspected criminal activities of an individual.
 Should your data be transferred it will be protected by appropriate security measures and strict handling conditions regarding how the recipient may use that information.

 You have a right to access your personal data to ensure that it is accurate, and to request that it is rectified, blocked, erased or destroyed if it is inaccurate.
 We will review your request and may determine that exemptions apply in relation to the Law Enforcement Directive, particularly in relation to the prosecution function.

-To make any request relating to your data held by us, please contact the Data Protection Officer for the AGC who is Alice Martin.
+To make any request relating to your data held by us, please contact the Data Protection Officer for the AGC.

 You can review your personal information and ensure it is accurate